 Sometimes when you smile, one is actually a little bit lower than the other side.
 When you lift the side up this way, you can actually secure a really lovely smile that’s symmetric once again.
 You’ve got these muscles here.
 Now, a good way to do that is also to secure it like this, pull it towards the center and then smile this way.
 There’s the buccinator muscles here as well and you use it when you actually start to blow out your cheeks.
 To make it actively work against resistance, you want to press on it and blow out against it like this.
 Notice when I do that these muscles start to contract so you need to secure that to make sure you don’t get wrinkles down here.
 Obviously, you do the same with the other side too.

-These muscles here often are used so much especially when you’re drinking from a straw, pursing your lips, then you start getting these lines happening.
 Don’t do this too much and don’t do any exercises that tell you to purse your lips.
 Try to avoid that.
 How you actually relax these muscles is by putting your lips together quite firmly and blowing out against resistance like this.
 As we age, this part contracts and depresses.
 Some people start forming these lines here like a deep cleft.
 You can also try to improve this area the same way.
 Sometimes, if you don’t want to use your hands, you can also do it a bit more gently.

 Finally, just under your chin here, this part, where you often get a double chin.
 You notice if you put a thumb under here, close your mouth, but lift your tip of the tongue and push against the palate.
 You can find it contracting.
 Don’t do any exercises that causes an extension of your neck like that because the facet joints get affected.
 It’s much better to do this exercise and just focus on this area.
 You don’t have to move your neck to contract these muscles.
-Thank you for watching.
-My next video will focus on massage, the whole eye and cheek and jaw area.